AliSawari/code-review/README.md

 console.logs are removed and only errors pop in the terminal.

+## Compression
+I have added the famous `compression` library and middleware to help reduce the response sizes for a faster response.

 ## Helpers

 as mentioned before, i have created a new folder, **helpers**. in this folder i have created a few helping functions to help me better code. in this folder you'll find **shouldHave** and **validateEmail** files.